qdHe/Parallelized-Force-directed-Graph-Drawing/README.md

 ## Goals and Deiverables
 ### Plan to achieve
 - 1: Write the CUDA parallelized version of force-directed algorithm and run on GPU.
-- 2: The complexity of the original algorithm is O(ln^2) for l iterations, we will reduce the total complexity and do some speed-quality tradeoff.
+- 2: The complexity of the original algorithm is O(mn^2) for m iterations, we will reduce the total complexity and do some speed-quality tradeoff.

 ### Hope to achieve
 - 1: Process massive data in real time.